-Setters quartering the grouse moor are the epitome of grace.
-However, competition on the Continent is increasingly requiring them to retrieve, too, as David Tomlinson explains
+To watch a setter quartering the grouse moor is pure poetry.
+But now, competition on the Continent is requiring them to retrieve too, says David Tomlinson

 Breaking into shooting is especially difficult if you have an HPR, but old assumptions that they are noisy and hard-mouthed are dying out.
 David Tomlinson advises on how to take an HPR shooting.

 Watching a quartering setter seemingly floating across a purple moor is pure poetry.
 It all looks so easy, so effortless, yet that dog is galloping on ground where we humans find it difficult to walk.
 What is even more remarkable is that at full gallop the dog is still able to scent a grouse.
 It will go from flat-out to point in less time that it takes you to read this.
 It’s no wonder that many regard shooting over these dogs as the best sport available in these islands.

 Along with the (English) pointer, the setters are the oldest of our sporting gundog breeds and have been around for several hundred years.
 They evolved long before the shotgun, their job being to hold – set – rather than flush game, so that the sportsmen could net the crouching birds.
 Over the decades different blood was introduced to improve their performance – foxhound for endurance and pace, even greyhound for speed – but they remained recognisably setter.

 It wasn’t until the 19th century that the breeds we know today were established and refined.
 Until then different kennels favoured different colours or even types of dogs, but it was due to the efforts of breeders such as Edward Laverack, Richard Purcell Llewellin and William Humphrey that the Irish setter, red and white setter, Gordon setter and English setter were finally established.